karawanshy/More-1s-or-0s/README.md

 # More-1s-or-0s

+Biological Computation - 20581

-A perceptron that classifes binary numbers to dominenting 1 group or dominenting 0 group
+A perceptron that classifies binary numbers to dominenting 1 group or dominenting 0 group